IBokai/MiniLang/README.md

 # MiniLang
-Tiny compiler of a simple programming language to RISC-V assembly code
+A compiler for a simple programming language that translates source code into C or RISC-V assembly

-# Note
-MiniLang is a temporary name